The Education Pipeline: How Art Schools Reproduce the Hierarchy

 Credentialing and Access

 National Endowment for the Arts (2019).
-Artists and Other Cultural Workers: A Statistical Portrait.
-Cross-reference from Designed to Fail, The Unpaid Canvas.
+Artists and Other Cultural Workers: A Statistical Portrait. arts.gov (cross-reference from Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide, The Unpaid Canvas).

-Cross-reference: Designed to Fail, Section 1.1–1.3 (history of art/craft divide and its gendered architecture).
+Cross-reference: Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide, Section 1.1–1.3 (history of art/craft divide and its gendered architecture).

 Cross-reference: Made by Hand (devaluation of technical mastery; Conceptual art’s influence on MFA teaching).

-Cross-reference: the report on ceramics and textiles, Sections 1.2–1.4 (how the Otis program and Garth Clark Gallery generated critical vocabulary for ceramics outside the MFA system — the precedent the MME education program follows).
+Cross-reference: the report on ceramics and textiles, Sections 1.2–1.4 (ceramics rehabilitation and the role of the Otis program and Garth Clark Gallery in generating critical vocabulary outside the MFA system).

 Cross-reference: The Language Problem — The Italian Critical Tradition (forthcoming — the absence of a critical vocabulary for mosaic; the publications and critical residency program as high-leverage institutional investments).